Codebrahma/cbweb/posts/top-4-javascript-frameworks-for-2017/2017-02-21-Top-4-Javascript-Frameworks-For-2017.md

 featuredpost: true
 description: >-
   Top 4 Javascript Frameworks For 2017
+link: /top-4-javascript-frameworks-for-2017
 author: Anand Narayan
 tags:
 - Angular.js
 - backbone.js
 - javascript
 - meteor.js
 - ReactJS
 ---
 Javascript has played a big role in the rise of the web and mobile applications.
 Since it’s humble beginnings with the Netscape Navigator in 1995, Javascript has evolved into such a powerful force that nearly 95% of all the web uses it for client side programming.
 With a whole lot of frameworks now in existence, it seems like almost every other week there is a new JS library people are gushing about.